-- a) Zoning Classification Only those tracts located in the AR-I and AR-II Districts shall be eligible for consideration as an OSRD. - b) Contiguous Parcels To be eligible for consideration as an OSRD, the tract shall consist of a parcel or set of contiguous parcels.
-For the purposes of this section, parcels that are directly opposite each other across an existing street, and each have a minimum of 25 feet of frontage on the same 25-foot section of roadway, may be considered as if contiguous. - c) Land Division To be eligible for consideration as an OSRD, the tract may be a subdivision or a division of land pursuant to M.G.L. c.
+- a) Zoning Classification Only those tracts located in the AR-I and AR-II Districts shall be eligible for consideration as an OSRD. - Contiguous Parcels To be eligible for consideration as an OSRD, the tract shall consist of a parcel or set of contiguous parcels.
+For the purposes of this section, parcels that are directly opposite each other across an existing street, and each have a minimum of 25 feet of frontage on the same 25-foot section of roadway, may be considered as if contiguous.
+Provided, however, that parcels or sets of parcels on opposite sides of a street must each have practical development potential as evidenced by either meeting the dimensional requirements of the residential zoning district in which it lies, or, in the opinion of the Planning Board, has sufficient access and area to be subdivided in accordance with the Planning Board's Rules and Regulations for the Review and Approval of Land Subdivisions.
+(Revised June 15, 2009) - c) Land Division To be eligible for consideration as an OSRD, the tract may be a subdivision or a division of land pursuant to M.G.L. c.
 41, s.
-81P, provided, however, that an OSRD may also be permitted where intended as a condominium on land not so divided or subdivided.
+81P, provided, however, that an OSRD may also be permitted where intended as a condominium on land not so divided or subdivided. - d) Tract Size An OSRD shall be on a site that is a minimum of 8 acres in area.
+The Planning and Economic Development Board may approve an OSRD on a tract of land that is less than 3 acres if such property directly abuts the Charles River, Chicken Brook or Hopping Brook and that portion of the property that abuts any of these waterways is included in the open space.
+(Item d) added June 15, 2009)